 Students who completed degrees at institutions outside the United States are required to submit a transcript evaluation (and a translation, if applicable) in addition to original transcripts.
 Please contact your Admissions Counselor for specific information about acceptable transcript evaluation services.

 It is highly recommended that students have previous microeconomics and macroeconomics coursework prior to enrolling in the program.
 However, prior economics coursework is not a pre-requisite for admission to the program.
-Students who have not previously completed approved economics coursework will be required to take SISG-773 Principles of Economics.
+Students who have not previously completed approved economics coursework will be required to take SISG-773 Introduction to Economic Theory.
 Registration and sequencing of this course, if applicable, will be coordinated between the student and academic advising.

 Applicants are required to submit standardized test scores, if applicable (see below).